 Hero Forge is the an online (internet-based) site for “…customizing and 3D printing tabletop miniatures and statuettes”, according to the website.
 Hero Forge emerged as a crowd-funded venture using Kickstarter, and provides users with a platform to create detailed 3D characters in a web browser.

-After your customize your miniature on their website you have the choice to have them 3D print your custom render, or download the STL file to 3D print it yourself (see our article on 3D printing a Starcraft Hydralisk).
+After your customize your miniature on their website you have the choice to have them 3D print your custom render, or download the STL file to 3D print it yourself (see an article about 3D printing a Starcraft Hydralisk).
 From their end, 3D printing is handled and shipped by Shapeways Inc.

 Unboxing Hero Forge Miniatures (Premium Plastic Option)

 I designed five miniatures with Heroforge using each of their five “genres”: Fantasy, Sci-Fi, Western, East-Asian, and Modern.

 For the purpose of this article, I won’t go into detail about the ins-and-outs of the customizer.
 The best way is experience it yourself on the Hero Forge website.
 It is quite intuitive.